hamzaraza77094/HatchPoint-Solutions-Landing-Page/ANIMATION_ENHANCEMENTS.md

-# HatchPoint Solutions - Professional Animation Enhancements
+# Hatchpoint - Professional Animation Enhancements

 ## Overview
 This document outlines all the premium animations, interactions, and smooth transitions implemented to create a liquid, professional, and highly polished user experience.